Leela Aheer: UCP Deputy Leader

 Aheer supported the merger between Wildrose and the PCs based on the desires of her constituents.
 On October 30, 2017, Aheer was appointed deputy leader of the United Conservative Party by newly elected leader Jason Kenney.
 She expressed surprise at Kenney's move, describing herself as a "very centrist conservative" who might challenge some of his views.

 As deputy leader, she urged delegates at the founding UCP policy convention not to adopt an anti-GSA motion as official party policy.
 It passed with 57% support.

 She presumably ceased to be Deputy Leader on July 8, 2021, when she was shuffled out of cabinet.

 Minister of Culture, Multiculturalism, and Status of Women

 On April 30, 2019, Leela Aheer was appointed Alberta's Minister of Culture, Multiculturalism, and Status of Women.

 As Minister, Aheer introduced Alberta's version of Clare's Law in tandem with Alberta's Minister of Community and Social Services, Rajan Sawhney.
 The legislation aims to empower those at potential risk of a domestic violence relationship to have access to information about their partner's criminal history and attempts to provide those at risk of domestic violence with fuller awareness of an intimate partner's previous history of domestic violence or violent acts.

-On November 19, 2019, Aheer declared the date Women's Entrepreneurship Day in Alberta at the first-ever Canadian-based Women's Entrepreneurship Day summit.
-The day seeks to break down the barriers faced by female entrepreneurs, and is the first time the day is recognized in Canada.
-Aheer says the day is an “opportunity to be able to recognize the many ways women contribute to the economy.”

 She was removed from her position on July 8, 2021 after criticizing Jason Kenney.